 Understanding Writing: Theories and Practices

 Understanding Writing (ENGL 3005) is an introduction to composition studies, a subfield of English that examines not literature but the process of writing, including how we can best learn and teach academic writing.
-The course also prepares students to work in UMM's Writing Room (renamed the Writing Center starting Fall 2013).
+The course also prepares students to work in UMM's Writing Center.

 Please note that the course requires a great deal of both reading and writing; consider carefully before taking the class in the same semester as, for example, a senior seminar.
 For more detailed information, see the course description.